 Non-profit organizations often have different considerations than other types of business entities.
 Typically, a non-profit is a smaller organization with a smaller workforce, which means that employees and volunteers take on more duties than usual.
 And due to the size, there’s a greater need for efficiency in non-profit organizations.
 One area to improve efficiency in is your budget.
 If you’re working with a non-profit budget template, here are five essential categories you should always make sure are present.

 Whether you’re working on a non-profit budget template or any other financial matter, turn to Questica for the best information and advantageous software.
 Questica is an expert on many other important financial issues.
 Since 1998, Questica has worked to make finances easier and better for public sector and non-profit clients.
-We manage over $63 million in annual budgets, and we want to help you.
+We manage over $63 billion in annual budgets, and we want to help you.
 Browse our website for more information.

 Five categories you should have in a non-profit budget template